Circular No. A-50 Revised

 (3) For GAO reports, the point at which the agency responds to the Congress, as required by the Legislative Reorganization Act of 1970.

 c.
 Corrective Action -- Measures taken to implement resolved audit findings and recommendations.

 d.
 Disallowed Costs -- An incurred cost questioned by the audit organization that management has agreed should not be charged to the Government.

-Head.
+a.
+Agency Head.
 Agency heads are responsible for:

 (1) Designating a top management official to oversee audit followup, including resolution and corrective action.